 If you are fond of NYT games, also check out today’s Wordle hints and answers and today’s NYT Connections hints and answers.

-Today’s Medium Pips Answer for April 14
+Today’s Medium Pips Hint and Answer for May 4

 Well, thankfully, today’s Medium NYT Pips puzzle was not so difficult to solve.
 Its unique shape made it easy to figure out the dominoes to place.
 If you are not able to solve it on your own, check out today’s Medium Pips hints and answer below.